janmashat/docker-drupal7-brightcove5/README.md

 #### Drupal

-* The site will be accessible through your Docker machine's IP (usually [http://localhost/](http://localhost/) or Docker Machine: `docker-machine ip`).
+* The site will be accessible through your Docker machine's IP (usually [http://localhost/](http://localhost/) or if Docker Machine is used then it can be checked with `docker-machine ip`).
 * Username/password are **admin/admin** by default, but can be changed in `start.sh` - before running `docker build`.

 ### Credits